aniket-vyas/Spring_Boot_Annotations/@Annotation.md

 # @Before

-- It will run before every test() method
+- It will run before every test() method.
 - It works only on non-static methods.

 ```java